 On the dashboard, we have organized and visualized the progress toward the utilization of e-prescriptions in the following three stages for medical institutions and pharmacies that have introduced online qualification confirmation systems nationwide.

-3. Execution of checks for double dosing, etc.
+• 3.
+Execution of checks for duplicate medications, etc.

 Reference: Electronic Prescription Management Service (Ministry of Health, Labor and Welfare)